Offences Against the Person Act 1861: Bodily harm

-The offences under sections 18 and 20 of this Act are discussed in detail in the article grievous bodily harm.
+The offences under sections 18 and 20 of the act are discussed in detail in the article grievous bodily harm.

 Section 18

 This section creates the offences of wounding and causing grievous bodily harm, with intent to cause grievous bodily harm, or to resist arrest.
 It is punishable with life imprisonment.

 This section replaces section 4 of the Offences against the Person Act 1837.

-Charges under this section are, under CPS guidance, reserved for crimes with very high intent which cause serious (potentially life-threatening harm) or showed malicious intent and caused really serious life-threatening or life-altering harm.
+Charges under this section are, under CPS guidance, reserved for crimes with very high intent which cause serious (potentially life-threatening) harm or showed malicious intent and caused really serious life-threatening or life-altering harm.
 The former offences under this section of shooting and attempting to shoot with intent have been repealed.
 It is also no longer possible to charge the remaining offences of wounding and causing grievous bodily harm as having been committed with intent to maim, disfigure or disable as the relevant words have been repealed.